yobeefjerkyYBJ/BetterRCS_KSP/README.md

 I need to thank WarriorSabe on the Kerbal Community discord server, as they essentially gave me a crash course in the dark arts of ModuleManager.
 Without them, this mod wouldn't have been possible in the way that it is now.

+*This mod is currently __incompatible__ with Realism Overhaul, there is no timeline for a fix to make it work, it is intentionally disabled when RO is detected from v0.1.8 on.*

 # -=Known Issues=-